8,700 narratives you'll never have to write... we've done it for you!

-For an inspection with numbered units (hotel, motel, apartments, etc.), there are whole sections in which the narratives are written with a space for room numbers.
+For an inspection with numbered units (hotel, motel, apartments, etc.), there are whole sections in which each narrative is written with a space for room numbers.
 Many non-numbered sections could be deleted.
 For example:

 "In number(s) _____, the bathroom toilet was loose at the floor."

-For an office building with a warehouse, all those numbered sections could be deleted and an appropriate narrative used:
+For an office building with a warehouse, all those numbered ITEMS or SECTIONS could be deleted and a similar narrative used:

-"The restroom toilet was loose at the floor."
-(Men's and Women's are specified in the Location tabs).
+"The bathroom toilet was loose at the floor."

 DOES IT FOLLOW A STANDARDS OF PRACTICE?